jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

     - **Instructional theories,** oriented towards teacher practice AKA **pedagogy;**
     - **Curriculum theories,** focused on 'genre' in teaching;
 - Mastery of **teaching technologies** (for collaboration, assessment, etc.); and
-- Skill in **instructional design,** a structured process that creates instructional products
+- Skill in **instructional design,** a structured design process that creates learning objects, etc. for learning interactions

-Booth presents her [USER method](#user-model) primarily as an instructional design model, but secondarily as an "instructional literacy framework that encourages you to reflect on your process in order to become a 'student of learning” as you teach' (p.
+Booth also presents her [USER method](#user-model) primarily as an instructional design model, but secondarily as an "instructional literacy framework that encourages you to reflect on your process in order to become a 'student of learning” as you teach' (p.
 95).